-In Scenario 4, 1,080 MW of battery energy storage is built over the study period, primarily in 2019-2022, when 900 MW is built.
-In the high and low load cases, 800 to 1,100 MW of storage is built, respectively, in the same period (see Exhibit 8-6).
-A robust decision is to build a minimum of 800 MW of storage by 2022, with the expected storage capital prices.
+In Scenario 4 base load, 1,640 MW of battery energy storage is built over the study period, with 1080 MW in 2019-2022 and 1,320 by 2025, about 80% of the total.
+In the high and low load cases, 980 to 1,020 MW of storage is built, respectively, over the study period with most of the capacity built by 2025 (see Exhibit 8-13).
+A robust decision is to build a minimum of 1000 MW of storage by 2025, with the expected storage capital prices.
+The amount of storage built over the study period is 51% higher compared to the 1,080 MW reported in the February filling for Scenario 4, all driven by a larger amount of solar installations in this scenario to meet the new RPS targets.
+The Siemens team performed a detailed simulation of the cases finding that an enhanced amount of storage was needed to support the renewables and reduced curtailments and system costs.
+The ratio of storage to solar is 58% under the base case load with a lower ratio needed in the high and low load cases at 40%.

 However, since the benefits of the battery energy storage are largely drawn from its support of renewables, should installations of renewables be less than expected, it may be desirable to slow the addition of the energy storage so that it better aligns with the rate of renewable additions.
-With high storage prices, the recommended storage addition is reduced to 620 MW by 2022.